expa/parse-export/README.md

                         parse master key
 ```

-## Contribution
+## Contributing

 Feel free to fork and create a Pull Request.

-While we may not merge your PR as is, they serve to start conversations and improve the general experience for all users.
+(Please add your name to AUTHORS)

 ## License